Rixcy/rixcy/README.md

 ### Hi there, I'm Rick Booth.
 You can find my website [here](https://rickbooth.me)

-🌱 I’m currently working as a Senior Frontend Developer for [Progression](https://progression.co) on Design Systems and building out the front end for an app specialising in building career frameworks.
+🌱 I’m currently looking for roles as a Senior Frontend Developer!
+Get in touch if you think we'd be a good fit :)

 #### Tools and Technologies